-As well as offering funds structured in a way similar to a collective investment fund, or in some cases direct access to collective investment funds, some life insurance companies offer what are known as 'With Profits' funds.
+As well as offering funds structured in a way similar to a collective investment fund, many life insurance companies offer what are known as 'With Profits' funds.

 With these, the price of units in the fund does not accurately follow the underlying asset value and go up and down each day to reflect this.
 Instead, it will rise at a pre-determined rate, which is normally reviewed and adjusted each year.
 This rate is normally referred to as the 'bonus rate' and is designed to be a very conservative estimate of the return the fund is expected to achieve.